kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 Questions 111-120
 -----------------

+20% = F: 111, 112, 113, 114, 115, 116, 117, 118

 ### Q111 - LEARN
 _Multiple endocrine neoplasia_ type I (MEN I)

 	A. Has an autosomal recessive inheritance
-	B. Has its gene located on chromosome 10 - F
+	B. Has its gene located on chromosome 10 - F (chromosome 11)
-	C. Is known as Sipple syndrome - F
+	C. Is known as Sipple syndrome - F (MEN 11A)
-	D. Commonly includes phaeochromocytoma
+	D. Commonly includes phaeochromocytoma - F
 	E. Commonly includes hyperparathyroidism

-#### Answer: D. Commonly includes phaeochromocytoma - ?
+#### Answer: D. Commonly includes phaeochromocytoma - *FALSE* = E. Commonly includes hyperparathyroidism - TRUE
+- MEN I is inherited in an autosomal dominant fashion
+- The gene is located on chromosome 11; the gene for MEN II is on chromosome 10
+- MEN IIA is known as Sipple syndrome
+- Phaeochromocytoma is a common feature of MEN IIB, not MEN I

 ### Q112
 Which of the following is NOT true regarding _malignant hyperpyrexia_?

-	A. It can be caused by suxamethonium
+	A. It can be caused by suxamethonium - T
-	B. It can be caused by isoflurane
+	B. It can be caused by isoflurane - T
-	C. It can be caused by nitrous oxide
+	C. It can be caused by nitrous oxide - F
-	D. Dantrolene is the treatment
+	D. Dantrolene is the treatment - T
-	E. It occurs in 1 in 150 000
+	E. It occurs in 1 in 150,000 - T

-#### Answer: A. It can be caused by suxamethonium - ?
+#### Answer: A. It can be caused by suxamethonium - *FALSE* = C. It can be caused by nitrous oxide - TRUE
+- All inhalational anaesthetic agents except nitrous oxide can cause malignant hyperpyrexia
+	- suxamethonium can also cause it
+- Treatment involves dantrolene
+- Malignant hyperpyrexia occurs in 1 in 150,000

 ### Q113
 The liver does NOT synthesise: